discordx-ts/discordx/docs/src/installation/README.md

 **[Simply join the Discord server](https://discord.gg/VDjwu8E)**

-You can also find help with the [different projects that use discord.ts](https://github.com/OwenCalvin/discord.ts/network/dependents?package_id=UGFja2FnZS00Njc1MzYwNzU%3D) and in the [examples folder](https://github.com/OwenCalvin/discord.ts/tree/master/examples)
+You can also find help with [examples folder](https://github.com/oceanroleplay/discord.ts/tree/slashx/examples)

 ## See also